 - If an addressable M302 Monitor Module is employed to monitor the trouble contacts of the remote power supply, the module must be supplied with separate 24 VDC power.
-This power is required so that the module may supervise the connection to the trouble contacts of the power supply - 2.
-One of the FCPS nonresettable power outputs on TB4 can be used to supply 24 VDC to M302 terminals 3 and 4 or a separate power source can be used.
-The auxiliary power output of the FCPS power supply at TB3 terminals 8 & 9, should not be used for this purpose - 3.
-The specific ELR required to be installed on the FCPS trouble monitoring contacts at TB3 terminals 3 & 5 is dependent on the particular model of monitor module employed to supervise the FCPS.
-The Fire•Lite model M300 and M301 require a 47K ELR.
-The Fire•Lite model M302 requires a 3.9K ELR - 4.
-Do not loop wires under screw terminals.
-Break wires to maintain proper supervision - 5.
-For a list of compatible devices, refer to the Device Compatibility Document - 6.
-It may be necessary to use an EOL relay on normally activated outputs for proper supervision
+This power is required so that the module may supervise the connection to the trouble contacts of the power supply. - 2) One of the FCPS nonresettable power outputs (TB4) can be used to supply 24 VDC to M302 terminals 3 and 4 or a separate power source can be used.
+The auxiliary power output of the FCPS power supply (TB3 Terminals 8 & 9) should not be used for this purpose. - 3) The specific ELR required to be installed on the FCPS trouble monitoring contacts at TB3-3 and TB3-5 is dependent on the particular model of monitor module employed to supervise the FCPS.
+The Fire-Lite model M300 and M301 require a 47K ELR.
+The Fire-Lite model M302 requires a 3.9K ELR. - 4) Do not loop wires under screw terminals.
+Break wires to maintain proper supervision. - 5) For a list of compatible devices, refer to Fire-Lite Device Compatibility Document. - 6) It may be necessary to use an EOL relay on normally activated outputs for proper supervision.